 Abstract

 Colonial animals are composed of clonal individuals that remain physically connected and physiologically integrated.
 Salps are urochordates with a dual life cycle including an asexual solitary stage that buds sexual colonies composed of jet-propelling zooids that efficiently swim together as a single unit by multi-jet propulsion.
 Colonies from different species develop distinct architectures characterized by their zooid arrangement patterns, but this diversity has received little attention.
 Thus, these architectures have never been formally defined using a framework of variables and axes that would allow comparative analyses.
-We set out to define a homology-oriented ontology of the salp colony architecture morphospace and characterize the developmental pathways that build the different architectures.
-We collected and photographed live specimens of adult and developing colonies through offshore SCUBA diving.
+We set out to define an ontology of the salp colony architecture morphospace and describe the developmental pathways that build the different architectures.
+To inform these definitions, we collected and photographed live specimens of adult and developing colonies through offshore SCUBA diving.
 Since all salp colonies begin their development as a transversal double chain, we characterized each adult colonial architecture as a series of developmental transitions, such as rotations and translations of zooids, relative to their orientation at this early shared stage.
-We found that all adult architectures are either final or intermediate stages within three developmental pathways towards either bipinnate, cluster, or helical forms.
-The architectural variation found among salp colonies is the most diverse in any clade of clonal colonial animals.
-We hypothesize that this remarkable breadth of geometries is a product of adaptive evolution to distinct multijet colonial locomotory strategies.
+We hypothesize that all adult architectures are either final or intermediate stages within three developmental pathways towards either bipinnate, cluster, or helical forms.
 This framework will enable comparative studies on the biomechanical implications, ecological functions, evolutionary history, and engineering applications of the diversity of salp colony architectures.

 Introduction

 Salps (Chordata: Tunicata: Thaliacea: Salpida) are marine pelagic urochordates that filter-feed on phytoplankton and bacteria.
-The salp life cycle (Fig. 1) consists of a solitary stage (oozoid) that asexually buds colonies of the aggregate stage (blastozooids) along a ventral projection (stolon).
+The salp life cycle (Fig. 1) consists of a solitary stage (oozooid) that asexually buds colonies of the aggregate stage (blastozooids) along a ventral projection (stolon).
 Aggregate blastozooids are protogynous and can sexually reproduce, brooding embryonic solitary oozooids in a placenta as females (Bone, 1998).
 While solitary oozooids move using single-jet propulsion (such as solitary medusae), salp aggregate colonies move in an integrated, coordinated manner through multi-jet propulsion.

 Compared to other multijet colonies, e.g., siphonophores or pyrosomes, salps present a much broader set of architectural configurations among free-swimming colonial animals (Madin, 1990).
 Salp colony architectures vary across the 48 described species of salps, and include transversal chains, oblique chains, linear chains, whorls, clusters, and helical solenoids (Fig. 2).
 This diversity and complexity in the arrangements of zooids across species represent a morphological phenotype above the individual’s morphology.
 A familiar analogy would be the variation in the quaternary structure of proteins as an emergent property of lower-level structural changes.
 While these colonial architectures look radically different from one another, all species have one early developmental stage in common where the stolon of the solitary progenitor segments into a double chain of paired chiral zooids arranged in a transversal double chain (Bone, 1998).